hackerb9/vt340test/flowcontrol.md

 theoretically be wired to RTS/CTS on the host's serial port, presuming the VT340 firmware was updated.

+### Hackerb9's Guess at DEC423 Wiring

 Here's how I wired up my 9-pin female to DEC423 (AKA MMJ, Modified Modular Jack) connectors which I got from PacificCable.com.
 Since both the VT340 and a typical PC serial port are "DTE" equipment, they need to have "null modem" in between to crossover some of the wires.

-Putting both the DTR/DSR and null modem together, one can connect a VT340's MMJ port to a UNIX host's serial port like so:
+Putting both the DTR/DSR and null modem requirements together, one can connect a VT340's MMJ port to a UNIX host's serial port like so:

 | MMJ RS-232 name     | MMJ Pin | DE-9 pin | DE-9 RS-232 name |        |
 |---------------------|---------|----------|------------------|--------|